richardstartin/richardstartin.github.io/_posts/2020-01-17-reservoir-sampling.md

     }
 ```

-When the cost of producing the samples is essentially free, both of Vitter's algorithms are orders of magnitude better than Algorithm R (but I'm not convinced I have implemented Z properly).
+When the cost of producing the samples is essentially free, both of Vitter's algorithms are orders of magnitude better than Algorithm R.

 ![Zero Cost of Work](/assets/2020/01/zero_cost_of_work.png)